rammt/TDT4250/README.md

 The year the Programme starts.

 #### Programme
-Contains the name of the program, I.E Master of Science in Informatics, and the duration of the programme in semesters.
+Contains the name of the programme, I.E Master of Science in Informatics, and the duration of the programme in semesters.
+Programme derives its duration from its degree type.
 It also specifies which type of the degree it is, either Integrated Master, 2 Year Master or Bachelor.
 A programme may contain several specializations/majors.

 #### Specialization
 A specialization/major holds a specializationCode or keyword in addition to a name.
 A specialization may also contain several sub specialziations.
 It also consists of several semesters.